SmithsonianWorkshops/advanced-hydra-workshops/scripting/scripting_slides_presentation.md

- * A script can take arguments (options) and thus be more general, it allows you to define variables, use expressions or execute commands
+ * A script can take arguments (options) and thus be more general, it allows you to define variables, use expressions or execute commands.
     * A variable is a mechanism to hold a value and refer to it by its name, or a way to modify how some commands behave - variables can also be one dimensional arrays (lists)